sin-ying-lin/sin-ying-lin.github.io/_posts/2021-07-11-NetworkAnalysis.md

 layout: post
 title: "Network Analysis: What, Why, When, and How?"
 categories: Network
 excerpt: Network analysis has been widely used in multidisciplinary data science.
-Learn how to apply it on empirical data!
+Learn how to apply it on empirical data within 30 minutes!
 ---

 What is it?